 Diamond Color Grade?

-Diamonds that are sent to the GIA laboratories to be
+Diamonds sent to the GIA laboratories to be graded are put through a rigorous process.

 A minimum of two color graders enter their independent evaluations of the color grade.